TalTech-HPC-Centre/taltech-hpc-docs/docs/software/wam.md

 WAM is a third-generation wave model that describes the evolution of the wave spectrum by solving the wave energy transfer equation.
 WAM predicts wave direction spectra and properties and can be linked to a number of other models.

-A repository of the source code with modifications for Taltech HPC, can be found [here](https://gitlab.cs.ttu.ee/heiko.herrmann/wam-cycle_6-TalTech-HPC).
+A repository of the source code with modifications for Taltech HPC can be found [here](https://gitlab.cs.ttu.ee/heiko.herrmann/wam-cycle_6-TalTech-HPC).

 ## How to cite